JargonInc/jargon-sdk-nodejs/packages/actions-on-google/README.md

 # Jargon SDK for Google Assistant Actions (nodejs)

-The Jargon SDK makes it easy for skill developers to manage their runtime content, and to support multiple languages from within their skill.
+The Jargon SDK makes it easy for action developers to manage their runtime content, and to support multiple languages from within their action.

-Need help localizing your skills to new languages and locales?
+Need help localizing your actions to new languages and locales?
 Contact Jargon at localization@jargon.com.

 ## Requirements